Edoardo001/Matebook-13-Hackintosh/README.md

 osx is the name of the usb drive, so if you use different name you have to change it in the path of the command
 * Install Clover [Download Clover v2.4k r4972](https://sourceforge.net/projects/cloverefiboot/files/Installer/Clover_v2.4k_r4972.zip/download)
-* Choose Usb drive as destination of the install and then click on the "Ad hoc" button, select "Clover for UEFI booting only" and continue the installation.
+* Choose Usb drive as destination and click on the "Ad hoc" button, select "Clover for UEFI booting only" and continue the installation.
-* On the efi partition of the usb drive(it's mounted by default after the clover installation, if you need to mount it use command
+* After Clover installation by default EFI partition of usb drive should be mounted, if not, you should mount it manually using this command
-> sudo diskutil mount disk1s1
+> sudo diskutil mount disk2s1

-'disk1s1' may differ according to your partition scheme, can find this command to see your partition scheme
+'disk2s1' may change according to your partition scheme.
+To know which is the partition you need to mount(EFI of usb drive), use this other command

 >diskutil list

-Once you have access of your usb drive EFi partition, copy the content of **CloverInstallation** in each corrisponding folder of your EFI/Clover partiton(delete the previus content)
+Once you have access of your usb drive EFi partition, copy the content of **CloverInstallation.zip** in each corrisponding folder of your EFI/CLOVER partiton(delete the previus content)
-* Now the installation should go on with no problems(If your screen turn off after Clover selection) just do another 2/3 attempts(system will reboot during installation, and you have to select the mac os HDD from clover selection in bootloader).
-Remember to format your drive. in Mac OS(Journaled) in disk utility in the installation, or the process will fail.
+* Now the installation should go on with no problems(If your screen turn off after Clover selection) just do another 2/3 attempts(system will reboot during installation, select the mac os HDD from clover selection in bootloader).
+Remember to format your drive Mac OS(Journaled) in disk utility before installation, or the process will fail.

 **Post Installation**
 * After boot, install same clover used in the installation, but this time on HDD
-* Extract **CloverPost** from my repository and copy the content in each EFI/Clover like you did for the installation process, but this time on the HDD
+* Extract **CloverPost.zip** from my repository and copy the content in each EFI/Clover like you did for the installation process, but this time on the HDD
 * Extract the **kext.zip** in the desktop and type this commands to install kext in Library/Extensions

 > cd Desktop/kexts

 > sudo cp -R *.kext /Library/Extensions/

 Now we need to rebuild kernel cache, so launch this other command

 > sudo kextcache -i /

 * Disable hibernation by launching this command one at time
 > sudo pmset -a hibernatemode 0